Skip to content

 An example configuration of an Azure AI Search Retriever.

-When configuring an LLM agent, you’ll want to specify:
+When configuring an LLM node, you’ll want to specify:

 • Model name